joycechau/CorgiChomp/docs/js-proposal.md

 Corgi Chomp is a classic item catcher game.
 The game has the following rules:

 1) Player has three lives to catch as many falling food items as possible, avoiding the chocolate items.
-2) Each level progresses with more food items falling and at quicker rates.
-Chocolate items also increase.
+2) Each level progresses with food items falling at quicker rates.

 ### Functionality & MVP

 With this Item Catcher simulator, the player will be able to:

-- [ ] Start, pause, and reset the game board
+- [ ] Start and reset the game board
 - [ ] Move the main character left and right
 - [ ] Catch falling food items

 In addition, this project will include:
-- [ ] An About modal describing the background and rules of the game
+- [ ] Instructions describing the rules of the game
-- [ ] A production Readme
+- [ ] A production README

 ### Wireframes

 This app will consist of a single screen with a game board, game controls, game play instructions, and nav links to my GitHub and LinkedIn accounts.
-Game controls will include Start, Pause, and Reset buttons/options.
+Game controls will include Left, Right, Start, and Reset options.

 ![alt text](https://res.cloudinary.com/joycechau/image/upload/v1485165797/corgichomp.png "Corgi Chomp Wireframe")